crimx/value-enhancer/README.md

 `unwrapFrom` creates a Val from any value source like `from` but also unwrap the value if the value is a Val. `unwrap` is implemented using `unwrapFrom`.

-## Custom Compare
+## Custom Equal

 By default, `Object.is` equality check is used to determine whether a value has changed.
-You can customize the equality check by passing a `compare` function.
+You can customize the equality check by passing a `equal` function.

 ```js
 import { val } from "value-enhancer";